It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 You're welcome.

-I I try to remind myself to slow down, but there's just so much to say, and it all comes flowing forth at once.
+I try to remind myself to slow down, but there's just so much to say, and it all comes flowing forth at once.

-There's there's no medication for this.
+There's no medication for this.

-The PR nightmare.
+The PR Nightmare.

 You think about this on your own for just a minute.